-Founder of the philanthropic giving group “Wildlife Guardian Fund”, Board Member of Wildlife Conservation International Ltd, and career public servant as a policy advisor, including ten years at the Department of the Prime Minister and Cabinet.
+Founder of the philanthropic giving group “Wildlife Guardian Fund”, National Manager and Board Member of The Orangutan Project, and career public servant as a policy advisor, including ten years at the Department of the Prime Minister and Cabinet.
 Therese has three degrees from the Australian National University specialising in management and cultural anthropology, including community development in environmental hotspots.
+Enjoy around for the best casino on the web from 50 freispiele ohne einzahlung sofort erhältlich.
+Bending pay in!
+Review in addition to earn!

 Therese is passionate about promoting social justice and the conservation of ecosystems that are home to Indigenous people and endangered wildlife.
 She also enjoys dabbling in wildlife photography, travel to any jungle/forest/bushland, and hanging out with her two dogs.